aharikum/billybank/README.md

 - Role-Level Aggregation:
     Calculate the proportion of users in each role who had ≥1 incident

-    This becomes the annual probability (Threat Event Frequency)
+    This becomes the annual probability (Probability of Action)

 For example:
 ```